danielpodrazka/editor-mcp/README.md

 The editor implements several safeguards to ensure system stability and prevent resource exhaustion:

 - **Maximum Edit Lines**: By default, the editor enforces a 50-line limit for any single edit operation
-- **Two-Step Editing Process**: Changes are previewed before being applied to prevent unintended modifications
-- **Syntax Validation**: Code changes undergo syntax checking before being committed, preventing corruption
-- **ID Verification**: Each edit operation verifies the content hasn't changed since it was last read

 ## Installation

 This MCP was developed and tested with Claude Desktop.
 You can download Claude Desktop on any platform.
-For Claude Desktop on Linux,you can use an unofficial installation script (uses official file though), I recommend this repository: https://github.com/emsi/claude-desktop/tree/main
+For Claude Desktop on Linux, you can use an unofficial installation script (uses the official file), recommended repository: https://github.com/emsi/claude-desktop/tree/main

-Once you have Claude Desktop you need to follow instruction below to install this specific MCP.
+Once you have Claude Desktop installed, follow the instructions below to install this specific MCP:

 ### Easy Installation with UVX (Recommended)